SamBaS: Sampling-Based Stochastic Block Partitioning: Methodology

-The ES algorithm~\cite{Maiya2010SamplingStructure} is a non-probabilistic exploration-based sampling algorithm, based on the concept of the Expansion Factor~(EF).
+\textbf{Expansion Snowball Sampling (ES):} The ES algorithm~\cite{Maiya2010SamplingStructure} is a non-probabilistic exploration-based sampling algorithm, based on the concept of the Expansion Factor~(EF).
 The algorithm keeps track of both the vertices in the current sample and the neighbors of the sample (vertices linked to the sample by outgoing edges).
 At each step, the vertex that leads to the highest increase in the sample's EF is selected, by selecting the vertex that contributes the most new neighbors to the sample.
-This selection step makes the algorithm a topology-guided one.
 These calculations make ES sampling more computationally expensive than the remaining algorithms, but it has been shown to produce good results which can be extended to the full graph~\cite{Maiya2010SamplingStructure}.